brentxphillips/CSRMP/README.md

 # Sector Code Classifier

-Humanitarian organizations and grantmakers use **secor codes** to classify aid activitis.
+Humanitarian organizations and grantmakers supporting humanitarian actors use **secor codes** to classify aid activitis.
 This project aims to build a **Sector Code Classifier** able to assign sector codes to aid activities based mainly on activity description information.